scottokinawa/RedHeads/README.md

 For the sake of this small project I thought it would be fun to compare my face amongst other red headed men.
 People seem to always confused redheads together and I was wondering if a CNN would too.
 I have usually seen simple CNN's classify dogs from cats or even certain breeds of dogs from each other; however is it adept enough to distinguish faces from another?

 ### My hypothesis:
-- I thought it the CNN would be able to detect my face from other redheads but at an accuracy of 80% if that.
+- I think the CNN will be able to detect my face from other redheads but at an accuracy of at most 80%.
 That means that the CNN doesn't really come close to its facial recognition counter part in identifying faces.

 ### How I went about my project:
 #### How I collected the data:
 I was able to scrape 1,300 pictures of redheaded men around the ages of 20-30.
 All the pictures had their faces visible and had different backgrounds.
 For my own pictures, I took every pictures off of facebook of myself I could grab.
 For the rest I took pictures of myself in different back grounds.
 I was able to collect 400 pictures of myself after many many selfies...
 It was my first time feeling like a full fledged mileniall taking so many selfies of myself haha.

 #### CNN:
-I created a simple CNN algorithm with three convolutional layers, a 50% drop out and augmentation.
+I created a simple CNN algorithm with three convolutional layers, a 50% drop out and some augmentation.
 I ran the code on AWS.

 I don’t want to get too deep into how a CNN works, but as seen above there is a convolutional layer, pooling layer, fully connected layer and output layer.
 This is very high level, as there are different activation functions, penalties and softmax functions involved as well.